averycrespi/yolk/README.md

 make
 ```

-You can read more about Yolk development in my [project hightlight blog post](https://averycrespi.com/posts/project-highlight-yolk/).
+You can read more about Yolk development in my [project highlight blog post](https://crespi.dev/posts/project-highlight-yolk/).

 ## License